Slovenske Konjice

-Slovenske Konjice (/sl/; Gonobitz, in older sources also Gannobitz) is a town in northeastern Slovenia.
+Slovenske Konjice (/sl/; Gonobitz, in older sources also Gannobitz; locally Konjice or Kujince) is a town in northeastern Slovenia.
 It is the seat of the Municipality of Slovenske Konjice.
 The area is part of the traditional region of Styria.

 History and town sights

 The town of Slovenske Konjice lies below the northern slopes of Mount Konjice (Konjiška Gora) and the winegrowing Škalce Hills.
 On a hill above the town to the southwest are the ruins of 12th-century Gonobitz Castle (Grad Konjice, Burg Gonobitz), which has later additions and was abandoned in the 18th century.
 Its ruins have been partially restored.